evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 been better spent porting our code to the Google Contacts API.
 Which is much simpler, but it's predictable and behaves sanely.

-If you're a CardDAV client developer and you're thinking of syncing with Google, keep the following in mind:
+If you are a CardDAV client developer and you're thinking of syncing with Google, keep the following in mind:

-1. Google only supports a very small part of vCards and will silently discard or mangle any of your user's data that it doesn't support.
+1. Google only supports a very small subset of vCards and will silently discard or mangle any of your user's data that it doesn't support.
 2. About 15% of normal vCards will be rejected by Google without telling you why.
 Their system will just time out your http request.